socnetv/app/docs/roadmaps/roadmap_architecture_performance.md

 - Removes the per-vertex mutex array introduced in Phase 2 (each source owns its own row — no contention at all)
 - Aligns with WS5 goals (cancellable, testable matrix subsystem)

 ---

+## Near-term DistanceEngine Deliverables (3.7)

+These features surface capabilities directly enabled by Phase 2 parallelisation, or improve performance in related algorithm slices.
+They do not require domain model changes — they land as self-contained additions validated by the WS6 harness.

+### #89 — Distribution of geodesics by path length

+Expose the path-length histogram that is implicit in the APSP result already produced by `runAllSources()`.
+After the parallel run completes, grouping geodesic counts by integer distance is O(V²).
+Add a histogram table and chart to the Distance & Geodesics report dialog.

+### #139 — Geodesic distance for specific node pairs

+Allow the user to pick a source and target vertex and read their precomputed geodesic distance from the APSP result, without re-running a full analysis.
+Lightweight addition to the existing Distances menu and report.

+### #64 — Clique Census performance

+The current Bron–Kerbosch implementation runs single-threaded with no pivot heuristics.
+Profile, then either parallelise independent sub-problems or apply Tomita-style pivot selection.
+Same pattern as the DistanceEngine source-loop parallelisation; validated by the existing clustering kernel in the WS6 harness.

+---